Search API Connector Documentation

 - Part 1: Connect to the Google PageSpeed Insights API

-- Part 3: Pull Google PageSpeed Insights API Data into Sheets
+- Part 2: Pull Data from Google PageSpeed Insights to Sheets

 Before You Begin